Boundary values for the charge transferred during an electronic transition: insights from matrix analysis: Hypotheses, notations, and background

-{\it i.e., the sum of two positive semi-definite matrices is a positive semi-definite matrix.} \end{lemma} In the case of excited-state calculation methods mentioned in the introduction section, the relaxed one-body reduced difference density matrix $\bm{\gamma}^\Delta_{rlx}$ elements read
+{\it i.e., the sum of two positive semi-definite matrices is a positive semi-definite matrix.} \end{lemma} \begin{proof} This simply follows from the definition of positive semi-definiteness for a matrix. \end{proof} In the case of excited-state calculation methods mentioned in the introduction section, the relaxed one-electron reduced difference density matrix $\bm{\gamma}^\Delta_{rlx}$ elements read, in the $\mathcal{B}$ ordered basis,